 It is all right to talk about an experience with your therapist and to tell them that you aren’t sure how you feel about it.
 In fact, this can open the door for them to talk in more depth about it and for you to explore your feelings about it.
 Keep in mind that it is also okay for you to request your therapist to hold off on exploring a subject for a certain amount of time.
 Processing and healing should unfold at a pace that is comfortable for you.

-4. Understand the Relationship: Your Therapist Is Not Your Friend
+9. Understand the Relationship: Your Therapist Is Not Your Friend

 Boundaries start in the first session with your therapist and continue throughout the therapy process.
-Your therapist will discuss the limits and definition of confidentiality, the consent to treat form, HIPPA (including releases of information), and the client-therapist agreement.
+Your therapist will discuss the limits and definition of confidentiality, the consent to treat form, HIPAA (including releases of information), and the client-therapist agreement.
 Therapists care about their clients and want the best for them, but it is important to keep in mind that it is a professional relationship with clear parameters.

 You might see your therapist weekly, feel very comfortable with them, and share your innermost thoughts and feelings to them even more than you would to your spouse or best friend.
 But one thing needs to be clear: They’re not your best friend.
 That sounds harsh, but it’s essential to acknowledge that there is a difference.
 Even though your therapist can feel like a trusted companion, a skilled therapist will be able to provide the delicate balance of care and empathy along with setting appropriate boundaries.

-5. Be Prepared to Step Out of Your Comfort Zone
+10. Be Prepared to Step Out of Your Comfort Zone

-Although your relationship with your therapist should be open and friendly, therapy is not synonymous with friendship.
 An effective therapist will challenge you and assist in the process of looking at things from a different angle.
 This might feel overwhelming at first, but an effective therapist will help you learn more constructive skills for managing difficult emotions or situations.

 White mentions, “Therapy is often a transition process, which implies change.
 Change can be uncomfortable, and it may mean doing things in a new way, trying things for the first time, or experimenting with new ways of thinking and doing to find what is most helpful to you.
 Treat techniques and ‘homework’ exercises your therapist may recommend in the same way you might try a new food – you may land on something you like that helps you get the results you want.”

-6. Make a Plan & Set Specific Goals Together
+11. Make a Plan & Set Specific Goals Together

 Therapy involves talking about problematic issues, negative patterns, and moods, but more importantly it is about moving in a direction.
 An effective therapist works with you in formulating a plan that will help to achieve the final goal.